leozamboni/HolyC-interpreter/README.md

 <hr/>

-If you want to support this project star the repository (it makes me motivated ♥).
+If you want to support this project you can star the repository.